-Reduction in Assistance to Firefighter Program Funding.
-In previous years, the Administration's budget proposals have typically recommended significant cuts for fire grants, used to fund training and equipment, as well as zero funding for Staffing for Adequate Fire and Emergency Response (SAFER) grants, used for hiring, recruitment, and retention.
-Opponents of the cuts have argued that the reduced levels are inadequate to meet the needs of fire departments, while the Administration has argued that reduced levels are sufficient to enhance critical capabilities in the event of a terrorist attack or major disaster.
-For FY2009, the Administration proposes \$300 million for fire grants, a 46% cut from the FY2008 level.
-No funding is proposed for SAFER grants, and the total request for Assistance to Firefighters Grants (AFG) is 60% below the FY2008 level for fire and SAFER grants combined.
+departments, while the Administration has argued that reduced levels are sufficient to enhance critical capabilities in the event of a terrorist attack or major disaster.
+For FY2009, the Administration proposed \$300 million for fire grants, a 46% cut from the FY2008 level.
+No funding was proposed for SAFER grants, and the total request for Assistance to Firefighters Grants (AFG) was 60% below the FY2008 level for fire and SAFER grants combined.
 The FY2009 budget proposal eliminated grants for wellness/fitness activities and modifications to facilities for firefighter safety.
 The budget justification requested funding for "applications that enhance the most critical capabilities of local response to fire-related hazards in the event of a terrorist attack or major disaster."
 The budget justification also stated that the requested level of funding is "an appropriate level of funding given the availability of significant amounts of funding for first responder preparedness missions from other DHS grant programs which are coordinated with state and local homeland security strategies and, unlike AFG, are allocated on the basis of risk."